Nimzonimzo/BBD_Project/README.md

 # French_Presidential_Election_Study

-School project focusing on the French Presidential Election of 2022 with a focus in 2 department.
+School project focusing on the French Presidential Election of 2022 with a focus in 2 department of France.

 ## Overview
 This project aims to conduct a comprehensive study on the French Presidential Election, 2022, leveraging two APIs to gather relevant data.